Fall campus

 The Selection Process

-You can learn more about the selection process and criteria below:
+You can learn more about the selection process on the following pages:

 • The selection process

-• Evaluation Criteria: The applications are evaluated according to the Fulbright Finland Foundation’s evaluation criteria available here.
+• Evaluation Criteria: The applications are evaluated according to the Fulbright Finland Foundation’s evaluation criteria.
 In addition, the following Idman Foundation’s criteria is applied: ”When selecting the scholarship recipients, the Idman Foundation emphasizes the student's ability to network and influence the future of Pirkanmaa as well as the importance of the scholarship for the student's own development.”

 Instructions and Tips for Required Documents